phongvdoan/learning-journal/js-notes.md

 HTML is where the content lives, which gives the page structure and adds semantics.
 CSS enhances the HTML page as a presentation layer which is how the content is presented.
 JavaScript is how the page behaves with interactivity.
 JavaScript increases the user experience with the site.

-In `document.write('Good Morning');` doument is the object.
-The period is the member operator which allows access of the members of the bboject.
+In `document.write('Good Morning');` document is the object.
+The period is the member operator which allows access of the members of the object.
 Write() is the method of the object document and inside of the parenthesis is the parameter.

 ## Statements
 - A script is a series of instructions that a computer can follow one by one.